 Work on a level surface, otherwise the wall frames will not have the corners square.
 Make sure you double-check all the measurements and align the components at both ends, before locking them tightly with wood screws.
 Use a spirit level to plumb all the walls and to check if the top plates are horizontal.
 In addition, place the floor of the shed on several 4×4 skids, to distribute the weight efficiently.

 Buy quality materials for you shed if you want to build a durable construction.
 From our own experience, we recommend you to buy pressure-treated lumber and 5/8” grooved plywood, as these materials will provide a good compromise between the appearance and durability.
 Pre-drill the wooden components before driving in the galvanized screws, to prevent the lumber from splitting.
+You really need to check out my new 12×16 shed plans, as well, as they come with lots of improvements.

 - A – 4 pieces of 4×4 lumber – 192” long SKIDS